jeremy6d/socialmemorycomplex.net/_posts/2010-06-02-gridfs-with-mongoid-and-carrierwave-on-rails-3.markdown

 Note the `config.grid_fs_access_url = "/images"` line, which helps CarrierWave figure out what url to serve this under.
 The actual url it generates will look like `/images/uploads/version_filename.jpg`, which is fine for now - you can configure this to your liking later.

-Now we just need to support the thing form allowing the upload.
+Now we just need to update the form to allowing file uploads.
 Make your "thing" form partial look like this, noting the file field and mulitpart form lines in particular:

 {% highlight erb %}
 <%= form_for(@thing, :html => { :multipart => true }) do |f| %>